 STEP 4: Create your action plan

-STEP 5: Identify whom you know in your target market
+STEP 5: Identify the people you know in your target market

-STEP 6: Identify your economic value to an organization
+STEP 6: Identify your economic value to an organisation

 STEP 7: Prepare your written and verbal introduction